-Understand how the COVID-19 pandemic and the Coronavirus Job Retention Scheme impacts on redundancy procedures
+Understand how the COVID-19 pandemic and the end of the Coronavirus Job Retention Scheme impacts on redundancy procedures

 Companies may assume that making redundancies is their only option.
 However, there may be alternatives to consider before going down the redundancy route (as outlined below).

-If redundancy is the likely decision, it is important not to assume it is ‘just a case’ of making those on furlough redundant and it all ‘just happening’ on the last day of September.
-There are consultation and selection processes that will need to be followed and timescales to be allowed for.
+If redundancy is the likely decision, it is important to remember there are consultation and selection processes that will need to be followed and timescales to be allowed for.

 Being on furlough may not be a fair reason for redundancy.
 Companies would need to establish appropriate selection pools and criteria (see below).
 Failure to do so is risky and could lead to costly employment tribunal claims and reputational damage.